 Clause 6 identifies that the Environmental Planning and Assessment Model Provisions 1980 (Clause 1 to 3, 6, 9 to 12, 18 and 29 to 32) adopted for the purposes of the BHLEP.
 Clause 6 has been repealed.
 Clause 10, 14 and 30 are relevant in the assessment of this application.
 Clause 10 and 14 relate to the opening and works within a public road and the proposal is consistent with said clause.
 Clause 30 relates to the servicing of the site for the purpose of water and sewer.
-Should the application be approved a condition is recommended (refer to condition 62) requiring the provision of a servicing certificate from Sydney Water which will satisfy this clause.
+Should the application be approved a condition is recommended (refer to condition 60) requiring the provision of a servicing certificate from Sydney Water which will satisfy this clause.
 The proposal is consistent with Clause 6 of the BHLEP.

 Clause 19 states that consent must not be granted for the purposes of an apartment building unless the lot has a minimum lot size of 4000m2.
 The proposal seeks to create a residue parcel for the erection of a future apartment building.
-Proposed residue lots 39 to

-45 have areas which exceed 4000m2 which is of sufficient size to enable future development to comply with Clause 19.
+The residue lot has an area of 8512m2 which is of sufficient size to enable future development to comply with Clause 19.